 The baby seals were so friendly.
 We slowly approached them while in the water and they seemed curious.
 Matt and Everly had go pros on a stick that go under water and the seals came by and right up to their cameras.
 First time I ever wished I had one of those!
 There were so playful, dancing around, flapping their flippers coming up to look at us when all of a sudden they all scramble out of the water.
 Shawn said there was a huge stingray that just passed by us and now we know the seals don’t like them either.
 Luckily, he did not stay around very long.

 The girls decided they wanted to swim after seeing Shawn jump in and they approached the seals while swimming.
 They were able to go right up to them again only this time the seals let them touch them!
 OMG.
 So cool-swimming with the seals.
 Shawn joined them and since the tide was coming in, Matt and I, being in street clothes, hung back.
 I took a gazillion more pics and Everly assured us she would email us a copy of the video she took.
 The tide was really coming in fast and the beach was shrinking, so time to go.
-We all decided that this was the best day, sailing and swimming with the seals, beautiful weather and great company.
+We all decided that this was the best day, sailing and swimming with the seals, with beautiful weather and great company.
 Gotta love NZ!